 Best Sunrise and Sunset Locations Map

-Click into the map, zoom in / out and familiarize yourself with the geography of Grand Canyon South Rim.
+Click into the map to zoom in and out so you can familiarize yourself with the geography of locations along South Rim.
 This will help you know exactly where to go when you arrive for sunrise and sunset.

 And that’s just the rocks!

 If you have clouds in the sky at sunrise, you can expect an array of beautiful oranges and pinks to compliment the deep blues and purples of civil twilight.

 As you approach South Rim, the sun will rise to your right.
 You need to find a spot that opens up the Grand Canyon to your left so you can watch as majestic cliffs illuminate, but also where you can see the sun as it appears on the tabletop horizon.

 Best Grand Canyon South Rim Sunrise Locations

 You could turn up to any part of Grand Canyon South Rim in Arizona, look right and be blown away by the sunrise.
 Taking photographs of sunrise at the Grand Canyon is among the very best things to do in Arizona.

 There are a number of sunrise spots on South Rim that would probably be just as amazing as the ones we will discuss below, but you would need to spend a week at the Grand Canyon to try them all out.

 If you drive East along Desert View Drive, you could watch sunrise from Moran Point, Lipan Point or Desert View Watchtower.